UNOFFICIAL

 Armed almost exclusively with

-Medium Lasers, the uncommon Tratharti-L offers staggering medium and
+Medium Lasers, the uncommon Tratharti-L offers

-Nova-A, it is very vulnerable to fighter and missile attacks.
-Also, the excessive number of weapons
+Like the EA Nova-A, it is very vulnerable to fighter and missile

-intensifies the power shortage issues shared with the standard Tratharti.
-In
+weapons intensifies the power shortage issues shared with the standard Tratharti.
+In the case of the L-model, shutting down the

-excess power demands of the lasers. |
+Mass Driver barely covers the excess power demands of the lasers. |

 |